Frequently Asked Questions

 How many database nodes does pgEdge Distributed PostgreSQL currently support?

-During the beta period we support up to 5 database nodes in a cluster.
+We currently support up to 7 database nodes in a cluster.
 However for many applications we are finding just three database nodes, placed in appropriate locations relative to incoming user traffic, can greatly improve data latency experienced by application users.
 For example, locating nodes on each of the US east and west coasts plus a location in Europe is a good choice for SaaS, e-commerce or general web applications servicing North American and European users.

 Can pgEdge database nodes be geographically distributed?